jmduke/arcana.computer/writing/_miscellany/this-site.md

 [^9]: Don't worry; this number is dynamically generated every time I publish this site.
 I'm solipstic, but I'm also rather lazy.

 [^11]: This is not an arbitrary or unfair example!
 I was helping a friend build a blog powered by [Next.js](https://nextjs.org/) and they were completely stymied by the inexistence of a "RSS feed generator" plugin.
 Next.js is a great tool and one that I look forward to finding the right use case for; I do not think "blogging as if it was 2006" is that use case.

+[^13]: A perhaps entertaining rejoinder to this section is my post [five years ago on why I liked podcasts](https://jmduke.com/2015/11/15/podcasts_are_good): "Podcasts feel good because they’re novel, and they’re disparate, and they still feel so undiscovered.
+I suspect this won’t always be the case – but for now, there’s nothing quite like them."